 One morning, after waking up from a heavy night of partying, I had a good look at my disheveled self in the mirror.
 I couldn’t recognize the person I saw anymore.
 I realized that I’d lost myself in my efforts to fit in.
 My drive and sense of ambition were almost non-existent.

 After that day, I made a conscious decision to move away from the bubble that I was living in and expand my social circle to include people who inspired me and challenged me to grow.
 This re-directed my focus towards building a life of meaning and purpose.

-If you’re someone who feels limited in a situation because of your self-conscious tendencies, here are a few steps that I followed during my transition into self-acceptance, which I believe can help you too:
+If you’re someone who feels limited because of your insecurities, here are a five steps that I followed to overcome self-consciousness, which I believe can help you too:

 1. Get to the root of your self-consciousness: Underneath feelings of self-consciousness are feelings of inadequacy and not feeling good enough.
 These feelings can be traced to the messages we received in our childhood and other key experiences.
 The first step is to explore and shift these beliefs, preferably with the help of a therapist or a coach.

 2. Put other people’s opinions into perspective: Self-conscious people are overly concerned about being judged because they give too much weight to other people’s opinions.
 What’s important to realize is that people will judge each other based on what they think is right and their yardstick for success.
 Their opinion is not the gospel truth and is merely a product of their thought system and beliefs.

 3. Create your own goals and standards: Instead of placing so much importance on what other people think, focus on creating our own standards and living in accordance with them.
 Figure out what your values are and what matters most to you.
 Create an internal compass by setting goals and objectives, which can give you direction in your life.